googleapis/nodejs-rcloadenv/README.md

-This library is considered to be in **beta**.
-This means it is expected to be mostly stable while we work toward a general availability release; however, complete stability is not guaranteed.
-We will address issues and requests against beta libraries with a high priority.
+This library is considered to be in **preview**.
+This means it is still a work-in-progress and under active development.
+Any release is subject to backwards-incompatible changes at any time.

 More Information: [Google Cloud Platform Launch Stages][launch_stages]